 - ‘temperature’: The temperature setting to use for the request.
 The temperature setting controls the level of randomness in the model’s responses, with higher temperature settings resulting in more varied and creative responses and lower temperature settings producing more conservative and predictable responses.

-In conclusion, ChatGPT is a powerful and versatile tool for building chatbots and conducting research in natural language processing.
+ChatGPT is a powerful and versatile tool for building chatbots and conducting research in natural language processing.
 By following the tips and tricks outlined in this article, you can get the most out of ChatGPT and use it to achieve your goals.

 Some key points to remember when using ChatGPT include using a large and diverse dataset, using appropriate prompts, monitoring the output of the model, and providing additional context when necessary.
 It’s also important to fine-tune the model for your specific application, experiment with different prompt styles, and consider using a pre-trained model if you don’t have the resources or expertise to fine-tune the model on your own.